Edward Kellett (Conservative politician)

 Kellett graduated from the Royal Military College, Sandhurst, and was commissioned as a second lieutenant into the Irish Guards on 1 February 1923.
 In 1928 he was confirmed as a lieutenant in the reserves.
 On 1 March 1930 he transferred to the Territorial Army (TA) as a lieutenant in the Sherwood Rangers Yeomanry.
 By 1939 he was a major and in May 1939 was elected as Member of Parliament for Birmingham Aston.
 He was also a big game hunter.

-The Second World War saw Kellett fighting in Tunisia as a colonel of the Royal Armoured Corps.
-He was killed in March 1943, aged 40, during the fighting in North Africa and is buried in Sfax War Cemetery.
+The Second World War saw him fighting in Tunisia as a colonel of the Royal Armoured Corps.
+Kellett is prominently featured in Keith Douglas' memoir 'Alamein to Zem Zem', where he is referred to under the pseudonym 'Piccadilly Jim'.
+Kellett was killed in action by a shell which hit his tank during the fighting in North Africa.
+He is buried in Section XIII, Row A, Grave 12 at Sfax War Cemetery.